cdrummey216/whoami/README.md

 Identity is the encapsulation of the sense of self, which is the feeling of identity, uniqueness, and self-direction.
 * the suffix ...[] is used to denote a sequential array. an array is a contiguous collection that can be accessed by the means of their index value
 * so using an example array of [apple, pear, orange] named 'example', the value of example[0] is 'apple', the value of example[1] is 'pear', the value of example[2] is 'orange'
-* identity[] is a sequential array of results from the equation of the Filled Julia Set for **fc, c = 1 − ϕ** where ϕ represents the formula a+b/a //how to denote formula vs value of ϕ?
+* identity[] is a sequential array of results from the equation of the Filled Julia Set for **fc, c = 1 − ϕ** where ϕ represents the formula a+b/a //TODO how to denote formula vs value of ϕ?
 * identity[0] is the BEGIN iteration.
 * identity[n-1] is the END iteration where n is the total number of iterations
 * identity[x] is any iteration of the Filled Julia Set for **fc, c = 1 − ϕ**